lehnertu/fobt/README.md

-# FOBT
+# pyOPC
-FFT-based Optical Beam Transport
+FFT-based Optical Propagation Code
 =======================================

 Single-frequency optical beams are represented by a complex